Ars-Digitale/java-21-study-guide/docs/module-04/beyond-classes.md

 When you use pattern matching with `instanceof` or with `switch`, a record pattern must specify:

-- The record type
+- The record type;
-- A pattern for each field of the record (matching the correct number of components, and compatible types)
+- A pattern for each field of the record (matching the correct number of components, and compatible types);

 Example record: